liammoat/cloud-native-workshop/Day 01_Kubernetes/labs/04-advanced-kubernetes.md

     dotnet new webapp -n <webapp-name>
     ```

-    Navigate to <webapp-name> directory Open it on vs code by typing `code .` in the terminal
+    Navigate to <webapp-name> directory Open it on vs code by typing `code .` in the terminal.
+If you're prompted to install required assets for `c#`, select `yes`.

 4. Install azure devspaces extension for vs code either by selecting extensions or from [here](https://marketplace.visualstudio.com/items?itemName=azuredevspaces.azds)